hargoniX/fil-rb/doc/report.typ

 and then extend either `simp` or `aesop` with new theorems to enable more progress or introduce some case specific fact about e.g. transitivity.

-Since this invariant is the easiest to automate due to the straightforward structure and also the easiest way to show that our red-black tree implementation has no bad code path, we focused and accomplished this as our first major goal.
+Since this invariant is the easiest to automate due to the straightforward structure and also the easiest way to show that our red-black tree implementation has no bad code path, we focused on and accomplished this as our first major goal.

 === Red Black Tree Invariant <rbinv>
 To reiterate, a red-black tree is a colored extension of a normal binary search tree with two extra invariants: